-The History major in the Bachelor of Arts four-year program is designed to provide students with a broad base of knowledge in Canadian, European, and American History.
-Students will also have the opportunity to study a variety of other topics such as Film and History, Indigenous History, and Public History.
-In addition, students will also develop an understanding of the methods of historical research and analysis, and historical reasoning that distinguish History as a branch of knowledge in the Humanities and Social Sciences.
+The History major in the Bachelor of Arts four-year program is designed to provide students with a broad base of knowledge in history.
+Students will also have the opportunity to study a wide variety of topics such as Film and History, Indigenous History, and Public History.
+Students will develop an understanding of the methods of historical research and analysis, and historical reasoning that distinguish History as a branch of knowledge in the Humanities and Social Sciences.
 Beyond the intrinsic value of historical study, a BA in History prepares students for graduate studies in History and/or careers in areas such as teaching, law, archival studies, international affairs, journalism, and public administration.